Dr Brendon Tatnell Blue

 Research | Current

-My latest research project, funded by the George Mason Centre for the Natural Environment, examines how we understand what a 'healthy' forest is in the context of a national predator eradication campaign.
+My latest research project, funded by the George Mason Centre for the Natural Environment, gets me out of the water to examine a nationwide campaign to restore ecosystems through predator eradication in Aotearoa New Zealand.

 Areas of expertise

-Human-environmental relationships as expressed through fluvial geomorphology, river classification and environmental management.
+Human-environmental relationships as expressed through environmental management and environmental science.

 The production of scientific knowledge, its contextual nature and its ethical application.